-The Red-shanked douc langur has a grey 'agouti' colouration on the back, belly and upper arms.
+The Red-Shanked Douc Langur has grey ‘agouti’ coloration on the back, belly and upper arms.
 Their forearms are white, upper legs black to grey and the lower legs a deep red.
-The skin on thier face is a creamy colour with a paler white colour around the mouth.
+The skin on their face is a creamy color with a paler white color around the mouth.
 Their cheek whiskers and tail are white.
-Males are larger than females averaging 8.8 kg with a head-body length of 59cm, whilst females average 6.6 kg and 54cm.
+Males are larger than females averaging 8.8 kilogram with a head-body length of 59 centimeter, whilst females average 6.6 kilogram and 54 centimeter.

-This species is found in Northcentral Vietnam, Central and Southern Laos, and Northeastern Cambodia.
-The total population is unknown, however the population in Lao is believed to be large and more stable than in Vietnam.
+This species is found in North Central Vietnam, Central and Southern Laos, and Northeastern Cambodia.
+The total population is unknown, however, the population in Laos is believed to be large and more stable than in Vietnam.

 Hunting is the main threat – for subsistence use and traditional medicine – they are also hunted for the international pet trade.

 In Vietnam, the species is listed as Critically Endangered in the 2007 Vietnam Red Data Book and is protected by law under Decree 32/2006 ND-CP: 1B.

 This species is threatened with extinction and international trade is permitted only in exceptions circumstances.

 Established in 1993, EPRC is a not for profit project dedicated to the rescue, rehabilitation, breeding, research and conservation of Vietnam’s endangered and critically endangered primate species.